Smuggler's Guide to the Rim: Publication history

 In 2005, Margaret Weis Productions acquired the role-playing game license for Serenity, the movie based on the Firefly TV series, and subsequently produced the Serenity Role Playing Game that used the first iteration of the Cortex System rules.
 That license expired in 2011, and production of the Serenity role-playing game ended.
 In 2013, the company announced that they now had a license to produce a game based on the Firefly TV series, this time with the rights to the characters who appeared in the series rather than those who appeared in the film.
 After the release of preview adventures Gamin' in the Verse and Freedom Flyer in 2013, the Firefly Role-Playing Game was released in 2014.
 This was followed by a series of sourcebooks and adventures.
-The fourth of these was Smuggler's Guide to the Rim, a 296-page PDF and soft-cover book designed by Bill Bodden, Jaym Gates, Deanna Gilbert, Travis Heermann, Aaron Rosenberg, Brie Sheldon, Greg Stolze, PK Sullivan, Monica Valentinelli, Eddy Webb, and Margaret Weis, with artwork by Joseph Carriker, Thomas Deeny, Brian Glass, Craig S. Grant, Yigit Koroglu, Ben Mund, Beth Sobel, Andrew Trabbold, Kieran Yanner, and Darius Zablockis.
+The fourth of these was Smuggler's Guide to the Rim, a 296-page PDF and soft-cover book designed by Bill Bodden, Jaym Gates, Deanna Gilbert, Travis Heermann, Aaron S. Rosenberg, Brie Sheldon, Greg Stolze, PK Sullivan, Monica Valentinelli, Eddy Webb, and Margaret Weis, with artwork by Joseph Carriker, Thomas Deeny, Brian Glass, Craig S. Grant, Yigit Koroglu, Ben Mund, Beth Sobel, Andrew Trabbold, Kieran Yanner, and Darius Zablockis.
 It was published in 2015.